SkylineCommunications/dataminer-docs/develop/schemadoc/Protocol/Protocol.Groups.Group-connection.md

 Default port: 0

 > [!NOTE]
-> In case extra [Threads](xref:Protocol.Threads.Thread) are defined in the protocol, make sure every poll group has this connection attribute defined to indicate which thread to use.
+> In case extra [threads](xref:Protocol.Threads.Thread) are defined in the protocol, make sure every poll group has this connection attribute defined to indicate which thread to use.

 Example: